pingcap/community/teams/tiem/README.md

 # TiDB Enterprise Manager Team

-This team works for TiDB Enterprise Manager (TiEM) is a database management platform built for operating and managing TiDB, a distributed database.
+This team works for TiDB Enterprise Manager (TiEM), a database management platform built for operating and managing TiDB, a distributed database.

 ## Members